 PowerProtect DD provides a network-attached storage (NAS) access.
 Additionally, PowerProtect DD can function as a Virtual Tape Library (VTL).

 PowerProtect DD Series is offered as appliances, paired systems for global deduplication, and as archiving systems.
 The portfolio includes a software-defined PowerProtect DD Virtual Edition (DDVE), an entry-level DD3300 appliance, a midrange DD6900 appliance, and two high-end offerings – the DD9400 and DD9900.
 These models provide a range of performance and capacity characteristics as well as Cloud Tier connectivity for long-term retention.
+As of the August 2020 PowerProtect DD OS 7.3 launch, DDVEcan be deployed in the Google Cloud Platform (GCP) Marketplace.

 Dell EMC PowerProtect DD Product Brief Includes: